Daitō shinpō

 The Daitō shinpō (大東新報) was a Japanese newspaper published in the Korean Empire between 1904 and 1906.

-The paper was founded by Kikuchi Kenjō, who had just been dismissed from his presidency of another Japanese newspaper in Korea, Kanjō shinpō.
+The paper was founded by Kikuchi Kenjō, who had just been dismissed from his presidency of another Japanese newspaper in Korea, the Kanjō shinpō.
 The Daitō shinpō generally promoted Japanese activities in Korea, although it may have criticized them on occasion.
-In 1906, the newspaper was purchased by the Japanese Resident-General of Korea Itō Hirobumi and merged with around six other newspapers into the Keijō Nippō.
+In 1906, the newspaper was purchased by the Japanese Resident-General of Korea, Itō Hirobumi, and merged with around six other newspapers into the Keijō Nippō.

 Background

 The newspaper's founder was notable Japanese journalist and politician in Korea, Kikuchi Kenjō (菊池謙讓).
 Kikuchi was previously a journalist for the newspaper in Japan Kokumin Shimbun, and had previously participated in the highly controversial 1895 assassination of the Korean queen, alongside the staff of other Japanese newspaper in Korea Kanjō shinpō.
 After the murder, Kikuchi and the other assassins were recalled to Japan and put on trial on charges of murder and conspiracy to commit murder.
 Controversially, they were acquitted of all charges, despite the court conceding that they had at least conspired to commit murder.

 Kikuchi returned to Korea in 1898 as the editor-in-chief of the Kanjō shinpō.
 When the Kanjō shinpō was originally founded around 1895, it was the only newspaper, Japanese or Korean, that was published in Korea's capital Seoul.
 However, following the Kanjō shinpō's example, a number of native Korean newspapers began being published by the time Kikuchi returned.
 They published nationalist narratives that combatted the pro-Japanese narratives in the Kanjō shinpō.
 In response, the Japanese government began investing significant funds in Japanese newspapers and pushed for them to counter the Korean narratives.